-Brand Name: Viramune, Viramune XR
+Brand names: Viramune, Viramune XR

-What is Viramune (nevirapine)?
+What is Viramune?

-Nevirapine is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.
+Viramune is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Nevirapine may also be used for purposes not listed in this medication guide.
+Viramune may also be used for purposes not listed in this medication guide.

 St. John's wort; or